anirudhgha/p-bit/README.md

 prints the following for Nm = 3:

 > [0.04573869 0.14532606 0.22552337 0.08341188 0.08341188 0.22552337 0.14532606 0.04573869]
+### draw

+    my_pcircuit.draw(labels=True)

+Draws the pcircuit.
+Dots are pbits and lines are weights.
+Setting labels to False can allow faster drawing and reduce clutter for larger networks.

 ### Out of Class Methods
 #### convertToBase10